 I’ve noticed something for years, but its prevalence appears to have risen in the more recent past.
-I don’t want to pick on any one subset of Mormons, but this appears to be particularly common among our missionaries.
+I don’t want to pick on any one subset of Latter-day Saints, but this appears to be particularly common among our missionaries.
 At least that’s where I see it take place.
 And perhaps I’m more sensitive to it because I believe that despite their Benjamin Buttonian increasing youth, I hold our Elders and Sisters to a higher standard as an example for both investigators and longtime members.

 That said, this can happen with anyone, even longtime members.
 It’s not the biggest deal in the world, but it’s still worth discussing.